Worship

 Hymn of Meditation: It follows the “Call to Worship” as a way of reflecting on the purpose of worship.
 This hymn affirms God’s presence, blessings, and promises.
 The purpose of this hymn is to invite us to experience God’s presence and to direct our focus toward him.

-The Creed: This is recited in unison and taken from our Book of Confessions.
+Confession of Faith: This is a question-and-answer format taken from our Westminster Larger Catechism.
 It serves as a unifying factor of all who are gathered as they proclaim what they believe and as a reminder of who they are in Jesus Christ.

-The Prayer of Confession: Having affirmed what we believe, we then unite in seeking God’s mercy through the forgiveness of our sins, shortcomings and offences to God, to self, to one another, and to the whole world.
+Confession of Sin: Having affirmed what we believe, we then unite in seeking God’s mercy through the forgiveness of our sins, shortcomings and offences to God, to self, to one another and to the whole world.

-The Celebration of Forgiveness: This is an affirmation that God has indeed forgiven and restored us.
-In recognition and in celebration of God’s forgiveness, we are encouraged to live as ‘`children of light’.
-The call to repentance is implied in the celebration.
+Forgiveness of Sins: This is an affirmation that God has indeed forgiven and restored us.
+In recognition and in celebration of God’s forgiveness, we are encouraged to live as “children of light”.
+The call to repentance is implied in celebration.

 The Gloria Patri: Having been assured of our forgiveness, the congregation then rejoices as they sing this choral response in gratitude to God for the forgiveness of sins.